CharleneMcKeown/learning-day/README.md

 You are going to make some changes to your blog now, and commit those changes to your GitHub repo.
 Then, automatically, GitHub Actions will build your blog and deploy it to Azure.

-In a more real world scenario, we could make sure that we were running tests to make sure the blog was still in a deployable state, and not broken by any erroneous changes.
+In a more real world scenario, you could run tests to make sure the blog was still in a deployable state, and not broken by any erroneous changes.

 1. Go back to your Codespace terminal.